mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 TxInSummary: Option~InputRules~ input_rules
 ```

-In block version 2, MLSAG's (other than the MCIP 42 Signed Contingent Inputs) sign
+In block version 2, MLSAG's (other than the [MCIP 31](https://github.com/mobilecoinfoundation/mcips/pull/31) Signed Contingent Inputs) sign
 the `extended_message_digest`.
 We propose that they should now sign the `extended_message_and_tx_summary_digest`,
 which is defined as follows, using the `mc-crypto-digestible` scheme with a Merlin transcript: